 You are a child.
 You are playing ‘kitchen’ or ‘toolshed’ or ‘bikes’ or something.
 Let’s say it’s ‘kitchen’.

 You have the Bake-It-Easier-Than-Mom oven going.
 You’ve whipped up your first little chocolate brownie cake, popped it in the oven and set your little table.
 Your siblings are seated and waiting.
 Everyone hears the ‘ding’ that lets everyone know that the baking is done.
+Mouths are watering.

-Mouths are watering in anticipation.
-You open the little door and the ‘cake’ comes out.
+Excited, you open the little door and take the ‘cake’ out.
 It looks a little grey on one side, but hey, it’s a cake and you made it!
 You break it into pieces, pass the plates, and everyone takes a bite.
 Your youngest sibling get’s an awful look on his face as the older one let’s out an ‘eewwww’ and they leave your table disappointed.
 You are crestfallen.

-You try to recover your baker confidence as Mom helps you sort out that maybe you didn’t stir the ingredients enough.
+You try to recover your baker confidence as Mom helps you determine that maybe you didn’t stir the ingredients enough.
 The sibs were getting a big mouthful of salt or baking powder.
 Round two …

-Let’s say you are the first person in the world ever to make a cake.
-No one’s ever made one before so no one knows what it’s supposed to taste like or what happens when you don’t stir the batter enough.
+Let’s say you are the first person in the world, ever, to make a cake.
+Since no one has made one before, no one knows what it’s supposed to taste like or what happens when you don’t stir the batter enough.
 Your first result is just as unappetizing.
-Except, maybe this time, your whole tribe, your whole village is disappointed.
+Except, this time your whole village is disappointed.
 You decide, “It didn’t work.
 I’m quitting.”

 No cake for the world because you quit.
 On the upside, maybe the world is a little slimmer, but really, no cake?

 Let’s say you were the boss of the first person who ever made a cake.
 They failed and it was pretty bad for business.
 You said, “That’s it.
 It doesn’t work.
-No, no, no. No more messing with this cake thing.
+No more messing with this cake thing.
 It’s a waste of resources.”